qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/getinvolved/mailinglists.rst

 QGIS translation
 -----------------

-List for translators of either the website, or the QGIS itself
+List for translators of either the website, the documentation or the QGIS itself

 http://lists.osgeo.org/mailman/listinfo/qgis-tr